SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 And I hadn’t fully recovered.
 In 2017, my home had been severely damaged by a tornado and a hurricane … on the same day.
 I was still waiting for the insurance money but had to pay for repairs up front.
 I was rebuilding my home and my life ... literally.

 Pulled ahead by my commitment to teach The Technology of Success, I started exploring the virtual world.
-Learning new ways to communicate: Zoom, blogs, podcasts, social media.
+Learning new ways to communicate … Zoom, blogs, podcasts, social media.
 Making tech upgrades … new cameras, mics, lights.
 Hours spent in front of a computer screen.
 With people but alone.
 Even my dog Honey was depressed.
 No one was coming to see her either.

-Taking deep breaths, I started putting the 10 Success Skills (I had discovered by shadowing Highly Successful People for 20 years.) to work… not just for my clients but for me.
+Taking deep breaths, I started putting the 10 Success Skills (I had discovered by shadowing Highly Successful People for 20 years) to work … not just for my clients but for me.
 To rebuild my self-confidence.
 To find new ways to earn money and feel myself again.
 My new self.

-And to share what I was learning with you, I wrote BLUR: CLEAR THE WAY AHEAD ...
+To share what I was learning with you, I wrote BLUR: CLEAR THE WAY AHEAD ...
 Even in The Worst of Times.
 And recorded it for Audible.
 I reached out to bloggers and influencers.
 Hired social media experts, learned the difference between podcasts and blogs (Blogs are written.
 Podcasts are audio.)
 Shared pictures on Flickr.
 And thought about how to deliver the 10 Success Skills worldwide … from my home.

 Back to My Beginnings ….